Alloz1115/GameDev-Resources/README.md

 * [Chipmunk2D](https://chipmunk-physics.net/) - A fast and lightweight 2D game physics library.
 * [Cocos2D](https://github.com/los-cocos/cocos) - graphic library for games and multimedia, for python language :o2:
 * [Cocos2d-x](http://cocos2d-x.org/) - a C++ OpenGL 2D and 3D game engine.
 Uses C++ but has JS and Lua bindings. :free:
-* [Construct 2](https://www.scirra.com/) - an HTML5 game maker, meaning you are not actually writing JavaScript.
-Instead, you use actions, events and conditions to do the heavy lifting. :triangular_flag_on_post:
 * [Coquette](http://coquette.maryrosecook.com/) - A micro framework for JavaScript games.
 Handles collision detection, the game update loop, canvas rendering, and keyboard and mouse input.
 * [Corona SDK](https://coronalabs.com/) - A Cross-Platform Mobile App Development for iOS and Android.
 * [Defold](http://www.defold.com/) 2D game engine by King :free: